MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frameworks.md

 ## React

+Build user interfaces.
+Such as games, forms and websites.

+React was originally made for the web but it has been extended to mobile with [React Native](#react-native) and desktop with [Node GUI](https://blog.bitsrc.io/building-native-desktop-application-with-react-node-gui-2ce1b2a2164?gi=8336751480b).

 ### Why React?

 The main reason is that React has a declarative language to model UI and state.